BitcoinDesign/Guide/contribute.md

 ---

-Help build this guide, find an exiting project to help scale, or join the community and start something new.
+Help build this guide, find an exciting project to help scale, or join the community and start something new.

 <div class="grid projects">